laurabpaulsen/EEG_and_mouse_tracking/README.md

 Code used for running experiment using both mouse-tracking and EEG.

 ### TO DO
-    - [ ] Display intro text and await trigger from scanner
-    - [ ] Put right triggers in the right places
-        - [ ] Trigger for clicking?
-    - [ ] Check that right and left img + buttons are in the right places
     - [ ] When done make buttons transparent
-    - [ ] Decide on duration for fixation
     - [ ] Set up experimental trials as well
-        - [ ] Figure out how to repeat three times (do we just copy and paste in the csv-file or is there a smart code implementation)
-    - [ ] Decide on max length of trial and change it
     - [ ] Fix quit keys
     - [ ] Fix discrepancy between buttons and where it works to click wtf???
     - [ ] Check how file looks when including both experimental and practise trials
     - [ ] Check that we can use the mousetrap package in R
+    - [ ] Add please start moving if no mouse-movement is detected within 1 second (60 Hz)

+    - [X] Await trigger from scanner
+    - [X] Put right triggers in the right places
     - [X] Decide when the mouse should return to original position (maybe when images are shown?) - otherwise you can move the mouse beforehand
     - [X] Fill out structure in the beginning of .py file
     - [X] Calculate reaction time